leighfall/raffle-bot/README.md

 ## Roadmap

-- Bot interacts with polls to tally tickets as well
+- Bot interacts with polls to tally tickets as well.
+- Bot deletes users from the pinned tally post that have left the discord channel.
 - Potential algorithm for the bot to actually execute the raffle and pick the winner.